 The number of available working places in the Reading Room for Music, Maps and Images has been reduced due to the currently mandatory hygiene and distancing rules.
 Therefore, prior registration is required for every visit to the reading room.

 The Reading Room for Music, Maps and Images – on the 1st floor – is a special reading room for scholarly users with an interest in these areas.
 The reference library of a total of 10,000 volumes extends over three levels.

 The collections of the Department of Music, one of the leading music libraries also on an international scale, are made available to musicological research and music practice.

 The map collection and the image archive offer printed maps from 1500 to today, atlases, geographic literature and the extensive holdings of the image archive (collection of portraits and views, photographic archives and volumes with the classification mark "BA").

 Map collection | Collection of images and graphic representations

-Twenty-eight work desks are provided.
+Twenty-eight work desks (currently reduced) are provided.

 Our staff at the information counter in the Reading Room for Music, Maps and Images will be pleased to answer any questions.
 You can also order items here which cannot be ordered via the OPACplus (music manuscripts, valuable sheet music and land register plans).
 Orders for reproductions/ digital copies (for high-quality, reproducible scans) can also be placed here.